Stochastic Oscillator Analysis & Stochastic Oscillator Signals

 3 Types of Stochastics Oil Oscillators: Fast, Slow and Full Stochastics

-There are Three types are: fast, slow & full Stochastic.
-The 3 indicators look at a given chart period for example the 14-day period, & measures how the crude crude oil price of today's close compares to the high/low range of the time period that is being used to calculate the stochastic.
+There are Three types are: fast, slow and full Stochastic.
+The 3 indicators look at a given chart period for example the 14-day period, & measures how the price of today's close compares to the high/low range of the time period that is being used to calculate the stochastic.

 This oscillator works on the principle that:

-- In an upward oil trend, crude crude oil price tends to close at the high of the candlestick.
+- In an upward trend, crude price tends to close at the high of the candlestick.

-- In a downwards oil trend, crude crude oil price tends to close at the low of the candlestick.
+- In a downwards trend, crude price tends to close at the low of the candlestick.

-The most common techniques used for technical analysis of Stochastic Oscillators to generate oil signals are cross overs signals, divergence signals and overbought oversold levels. following are the techniques used for generating trade signals
+The most common techniques used for analysis of Stochastic Oscillators to generate signals are cross overs signals, divergence signals and over bought oversold areas.
+Following are the techniques used for generating trade signals

 Sell signal - %K line crosses below the %D line (both lines moving downwards)